syndesisio/syndesis/README.md

 * You write a simple function in any programming language [like this](https://github.com/fabric8io/funktion/blob/master/funktion-runtime/src/test/java/io/fabric8/funktion/sample/Main.java#L25-L27).

-* Associate your function with an event trigger, such as a HTTP URL or email address to listen on, a message queue name or database table etc. Hundreds of different trigger endpoints are supported including most network protocols, transports, databases, messaging systems, social networks, cloud services and SaaS offerings.
+* Create a [funktion.yml](funktion-runtime/funktion.yml) file and associate your function with an [event trigger endpoint URL](http://camel.apache.org/components.html) such as a HTTP URL or email address to listen on, a message queue name or database table etc.

-* Add the event trigger URL to the [funktion.yml](funktion-runtime/funktion.yml) file

 * Kick off the build (usually a [Jenkins CI / CD pipeline](http://fabric8.io/guide/cdelivery.html) and your funktion will be deployed to your kubernetes cluster!